preinagel/ratrixcam/docs/UserManual.md

 Once the cameras have been launched, the system can record continuously indefinitely, until the storage media is full.
 During the run, the Monitor Window will update each camera’s view once per second, as well as displaying textual status information.
 Each video stream will be saved as many separate, short video files (“slices”), whose duration is specified in the `config.json` file.
 We recommend using 600s (10 min) slices for data acquisition.

 We designed and tested the system for week-long continuous recording sessions from 8 cameras recording at 640x480 resolution at 30fps, for which a 4TB external SSD drive was sufficient to hold one week of video output.
-In our conditions a MacMini2 could run up to two of the 8 cameras at 780p resolution stably (accumulating data at 1.5x the rate).
+In our conditions a MacMini2 could run at least two of the 8 cameras at 780p resolution stably (accumulating data at 1.5x the rate).

 To end a recording session, click the Stop Recording button.
 Watch the Terminal Window for messages as a graceful shutdown and cleanup is performed.
 When the terminal indicates shutdown is complete, you can export its contents to a text file to retain a detailed log of events and errors during the session.
 You can then swap the filled external drive for an empty one and start a new run.
 The gap in recording time can be as short as one minute.